-Remove the timer/mounting bracket assembly from the control panel by removing the fixing screws.
+Undo the timer fixing screws and remove the timer/mounting bracket assembly from the control panel.

-Remove the timer from its mounting bracket by depressing the plastic lugs on the timer case, at the same time pulling the unit forward.
+Remove the timer from its mounting bracket by depressing the plastic lugs on the timer case, and at the same time pulling the unit forward.

 Reassemble in reverse order.
-When replacing the leads, refer to the wiring diagram in this manual.
+When replacing the leads, refer to the wiring diagram.
 Check the operation of the timer.